Construction of simplicial complexes with prescribed degree-size sequences

-An important feature of our heuristic policy is that the nodes with large degrees tend to form larger facets, resulting in a core-periphery structure~\cite{gallagherClarifiedTypologyCoreperiphery2021} with dangling and isolated facets on the fringe.
-Therefore, the heuristic tends to find a realization with a maximized number of connected components (large $\beta_0$) and a minimized number of loops (small $\beta_1$).
+An important feature of our heuristic policy is that high-degree nodes tend to form larger facets, resulting in a core-periphery structure~\cite{gallagherClarifiedTypologyCoreperiphery2021} with dangling and isolated facets on the fringe.
+Therefore, the heuristic tends to find a realization with a relatively large number of connected components and few loops~\footnote{The latter case is due to an algorithmic choice to favor the facets with small residual degrees, from among the candidates with the same priority $w$~\cite{sm}.}.
 We show in Fig.~\ref{fig:diseasome}(a) this feature on an empirical degree-size sequence extracted from the human diseasome network~\cite{gohHumanDiseaseNetwork2007,youngConstructionEfficientSampling2017}.
 Indeed, our algorithm can discover a realization with $\beta_0 = 643$ and $\beta_1 = 5$ compatible~with~the degree-size sequence, whereas typical realizations sampled from the SCM have much lower $\beta_0$ and much higher $\beta_1$, see Fig.~\ref{fig:diseasome}(b).
-This algorithmic feature of finding extremal Betti numbers is consistent across other empirical datasets we examined~\cite{yenSimplicialtestPythonLibrary2021}.
-More broadly, this priority policy shows a minimal example where adding correlations can introduce atypical Betti numbers.
-This sheds light on growth mechanisms which incorporate delicate degree-size correlations, that generate structures with specific homology, such as being totally connected~\cite{horvatConnectednessMattersConstruction2020} or containing as many cycles as possible~\cite{chujyoLoopEnhancementStrategy2021}.
+This algorithmic trait is consistent across other datasets we examined~\cite{yenSimplicialtestPythonLibrary2021}.
+More broadly, this priority policy shows a minimal example where adding degree-size correlations can introduce atypical Betti numbers.
+This sheds light on growth mechanisms that generate structures with specific homology, such as being totally connected~\cite{horvatConnectednessMattersConstruction2020} or containing many cycles~\cite{chujyoLoopEnhancementStrategy2021}.